 Don’t be shy!

-When you pick or are assigned a bed, try to get a bottom bunk.
-They’re much easier to get in and out of and provide a more comfortable space for you to settle into.
-Plus nobody wants to go up stairs after a few beers!
+When you pick a bed, try to get a bottom bunk.
+They’re much easier to get in and out of (nobody wants to climb a ladder after a few beers) and you can tuck your things under the bed frame.
+Being closer to the ground will also help you charge your phone and other devices.

-A sleep sheet is two sheets sewn together to make a self-contained sleep sack – most people have used a double sheet and simply sewed up the bottom.
+A sleep sheet is two sheets sewn together to make a sack.
 Most hostels provide bed linens and some will even rent you a sleep sheet, but it certainly doesn’t hurt to be prepared.
+You could invest $15-20, but why not save that cash?
+Look for a Queen/King sized cotton sheet, fold in half, and sew up the side and bottom.
+Voila!
+One sleep sheet for a savvy traveller.

-Even though it may be cold when you go to bed, it’s amazing how much heat a room-full of people can generate just from their bodies, so dress in layers when you go to sleep.
+You never know how warm or cool your room will be at night while staying in a hostel.
+Even if you’re cold when you go to bed, it’s amazing how much heat a room full of people can generate just from their bodies, so dress in layers to guarantee a more comfortable sleep.

-Do you leave your money, passport and other valuables laying around in your private room?
+The hostel system runs on trust and common sense.
+In general, backpackers and budget travelers are a trustworthy bunch, but would you leave your money, passport and other valuables lying around a private room?
 I didn’t think so.
-So, the same applies here – if the hostel offers a locker or a safe, use it.
+The same applies here – if the hostel offers a locker or a safe, use it.
+If not, keep them on you at all times, either in a soft, flat bag around your neck or under your pillow while you sleep.

-You will usually always find people talking, reading, or checking their emails.
+You’ll find plenty of travellers milling around the hostel in between activities.
 Most hostelers are more than happy to have a stranger join their conversation, so don’t be shy.
-Introduce yourself and share something about your travel plans.
+Introduce yourself at breakfast and share your plans for the day.
+If you recognize your roommates at the bar (some hostels, like Generator Venice, have really cool common areas) say hi and invite them to join you that evening.
 Hostels are the best places to meet other people, make friends and share valuable travel tips.